EarthLifeConsortium/elc_api/www/docs/api-docs.rst

 Subtaxa
 ^^^^^^^
-Return a list of all taxonomic names hierarchically below the specified taxon, optionaly including synonyms.
+Return a list of all taxonomic names hierarchically below the specified taxon, optionally including synonyms.

 .. warning::
     This tool leverages the Paleobiology Database taxonomy system and, while comprehensive for many classes, may lack taxa for species that are not the historical focus of the database.